7 packing tips & tricks

 TV and art boxes are also worth the cost.
 Don’t chance your expensive art or electronics getting damaged.

 Other boxes can be found at your local grocery store.
 We recommend the produce boxes.
-You can also find deals on Craigslist and Freecycle.
+You can also find deals on Craigslist, Freecycle, or The Spruce.

 2 - Make Sure to Allow Enough Time